reinnet/jsd-mp/README.md

 ## Introduction
 Here we want to solve the placement problem of Virtual Network Functions and in the same time provide them with VNFMs.
+This is a NP-Hard problem so here we implement some heuristics to make solution faster.

-## Reports
+## Results
 Here we use Jupyter Notebook to collect all results from the optimal and huristic solutions.